webhintio/hint/packages/hint-doctype/README.md

 occurs before the DOCTYPE.

 It checks that there is no additional info apart from the DOCTYPE on the same line and that it is not duplicated elsewhere in the document.
-For compatibility with older browsers, it also accepts the legacy-compat DOCTYPE.
+To support older HTML content generators, it also accepts the legacy-compat DOCTYPE.
 Examples:

 `<!DOCTYPE html>`